Recession-proof business: what works and how to prepare

 - Cash flow

-- Profit (not revenue!)
+- Profit (not revenue)

 - Profit margins

-Think about
+Think about:

 - Right-sizing your prices

-- How to use downtime effectively
+- Using downtime effectively

-- How to allocate human resources more efficiently
+- Allocating human resources more efficiently

-Speak to
+Speak to:

 - Customers about price or service changes